All Episodes

 The GOP accepts the notion of climate change, but not the way Democrats wanted them to.

-Senate Republicans headfaked Democrats on climate change Wednesday, agreeing in a floor vote that the planet's climate was changing.
+Senate Republicans head-faked Democrats on climate change Wednesday, agreeing in a floor vote that the planet's climate was changing.

 However, they blocked the language that would have blamed human activity for it.

-In a complicated maneuver that was the first politically perilous test for Senate Republicans, the new majority party split up the votes that Democrats had hoped would force the Republicans into an awkward roll call on whether they believed in the science behind climate change just ours after Obama slammed the Republicans in the State of the Union address for dodging the issue.
+In a complicated maneuver that was the first politically perilous test for Senate Republicans, the new majority party split up the votes that Democrats had hoped would force the Republicans into an awkward roll call on whether they believed in the science behind climate change just hours after Obama slammed the Republicans in the State of the Union address for dodging the issue.

 But the Republicans made an 11th hour change in strategy on two Democrat attempts to divide them.

-Senator James Inhoff, their most vocal denier, joining a leading liberal in a symbolic vote on whether global warming is real and not a hoax.
+With Senator James Inhoff, their most vocal denier, joining a leading liberal in a symbolic vote on whether global warming is real and not a hoax.

 There is archaeological evidence of that.

-So apparently that the Democrats tried to run a uh scheme on the Republicans to get them to agree with the premise that global warming is man-made and that there needs to be government action to stop it.
+So apparently the Democrats tried to run a scheme on the Republicans to get them to agree with the premise that global warming is man-made and that there needs to be government action to stop it.

 And then they stopped there.